Moulsey Hurst: Sporting venue

 When James VI and I became King of England in 1603, he introduced the sport of golf to the country.
 The first games of golf in England were played at Molesey, in Westminster and Greenwich Park which were large open spaces near to royal palaces.

-This venue is considered to be one of the oldest used for organised cricket.
-The earliest known use of the site for the game was in 1723 for a match between a Surrey side and London.
+This venue is one of the oldest used for organised cricket.
+The earliest known use of the site for the game was in 1723 for a match between Surrey and London.
 One of cricket's most famous paintings is Cricket at Moulsey Hurst, by Richard Wilson in 1780.
-The painting is owned by MCC and on display at Lord's.
+The painting is owned by Marylebone Cricket Club (MCC) and on display at Lord's.

 It hosted for some decades Hurst Park horse race course, evinced by an 1872 Ordnance Survey map.
 The cricket ground probably remained in the centre of the racecourse, which was common practice in the 18th century.
 It was at this ground where the now modern-day East Molesey CC began; the current ground now lies off Graburn Way, about 1/3 mi east and a short walk from Hampton Court Palace.

 Molesey Hurst Golf Club (now defunct) was founded in 1907.
 The club disappeared at the onset of WW2.

 Other sports and activities included ballooning, sprinting and archery.
-In May of 1810, Dutch Sam defeated Ben Medley in front of a reported ten thousand spectators at Moulsey Hill.
+In May 1810, Dutch Sam defeated Ben Medley in front of a reported ten thousand spectators at Moulsey Hill.